Battle of Tientsin: Aftermath

-After the victory at Tientsin, the foreign soldiers decided that the advance on Peking should be delayed until sufficient forces were collected.
+After the victory at Tientsin, the foreign soldiers decided that the advance on Beijing should be delayed until sufficient forces were collected.
 This was largely on account of the changed opinions regarding Chinese valor and the effectiveness of their resistance to the Seymour expedition.
-As it was, the Allies would have tarried at Tientsin for additional reinforcements some weeks longer had not the British and American commanders threatened to proceed alone with their contingents and risk the consequences.
-Although it was felt, so had the estimation of Chinese prowess been increased, that at least 50,000 troops were necessary, some thought 70,000, successfully to invade the interior, the second relief expedition to Peking finally got under way, 4 August, with 18,800 men.
+As it was, the Allies would have tarried at Tianjin for additional reinforcements some weeks longer had not the British and American commanders threatened to proceed alone with their contingents and risk the consequences.
+Although it was felt, so had the estimation of Chinese prowess been increased, that at least 50,000 troops were necessary, some thought 70,000, successfully to invade the interior, the second relief expedition to Beijing finally got under way, 4 August, with 18,800 men.
 This number included 8,000 Japanese, 3,000 British, 4,500 Russians, 2,500 Americans, and 800 French.
 The Germans were unrepresented, as it was judged best to reserve some strength for Kiaochau and the coast, in case of trouble there.